MultifactorLab/multifactor-keycloak-plugin/README.md

 # multifactor-keycloak-plugin
+> Attention: The current version of the plugin only works with Keycloak, starting from version 22.0.1

 Authentication execution plugin for Keycloak that adds <a href="https://multifactor.ru/" target="_blank">MultiFactor</a> into the authentication flow.
 Component uses Keycloak Service Provider Interface (SPI) to show user a MultiFactor iframe upon completion of primary authentication.

 ## Build

-Modify `keycloak.version` in `pom.xml` to match to your specific Keycloak version (currently, version `18.0.0` is used), then build the component:
+Modify `keycloak.version` in `pom.xml` to match to your specific Keycloak version (currently, version `22.0.1` is used), then build the component:

 ```
 $ mvn clean install